crocsg/marlin-build/README.md

-# Build Marlin firmware using docker
+# Build Marlin firmware for BrailleRAP using docker

+This repository is based on https://github.com/frealmyr/marlin-build The objective is to build Marlin firmware for multiple board (MKS 1.4 MKS GEN L and MKS tinybee) with minimal modification in Marlin source code so we can provide pull request to marlin project.

-This docker image contains `platformio-core` and a bash script, for conveniently compiling Marlin firmware with your own configuration.
+This docker image contains `platformio-core` and a bash script, for conveniently compiling Marlin firmware with BrailleRAP configuration.

 ## Compiling firmware